 Receives instructions to advise and draft pleadings for defamation and privacy claims, and has been instructed in claims involving harassment and defamation on social media.

-- Acted for the BBC in an application to remove reporting restrictions.
-The Court of Appeal endorsed and cited Rupert's skeleton argument in R v Sarker EWCA Crim 1341.
+- Acted for the BBC in a challenge to reporting restrictions.
+Rupert’s skeleton argument was cited and approved by the Lord Chief Justice in the appeal: Regina v Sarker EWCA Crim 1341

 - Secured the removal of reporting restrictions imposed at Stafford Crown Court.